Get

 Image Credit: Freer, Shutterstock

-Some options to get rid of cat fleas do not include bathing.
-It is always a good idea to give your cat a flea bath at least once a year.
-But if your cat will not tolerate bathing at all, powder and spray options might be your best bet.
-Veterinarians should be able to prescribe flea-control medications too.
-So, you are not limited to bathing when it comes to controlling your cat’s fleas.
+As mentioned, some options to get rid of cat fleas do not include bathing.
+Veterinarians should be able to prescribe flea-control medications, too.
+So, bathing should always be your second option when it comes to controlling your cat’s fleas.
 In fact, you should think of flea baths as supplemental treatments rather than main treatments.
 If you really want to use water flea baths, start handling and bathing your cat while they are still a kitten.

 Woman at home is giving a special medicine